 "Cool Travel Guide" about Calabria (Both editions of Laura Dunstons's travel guide about Calabria are unfortunately sold out, so read her blog posts)

 Get into the Italian holiday mood and watch some videos about Pizzo and the area.

 For a good first impression of Pizzo and getting into the holiday mood, watch this video in Italian language:

-We are pleased to announce we have compiled a little guidebook for our visitors!
-You will receive an updated PDF file to print or save on your tablet, to have it on hand during your stay.
-We provide details and direction for our favourite restaurants, bars, shops and art studios in Pizzo.
+We are pleased to provide a little guide of Pizzo for our guests.
+You will receive an updated PDF file to print or save on your tablet, as well as a hard copy at the apartment to have it on hand during your stay.
+You will get direction to our favourite restaurants, bars, shops and art studios in Pizzo.
 We recommend beaches, sightseeing, half and full day trips to start from Pizzo.
-See also my list with "Places of Interest".
+You will blend in with the locals from day one!